ManuDIY/MIPS-Assembly-Learning-Exercises/README.md

-# MIPS Assembly Projects: CIS251
+# MIPS Assembly Learning Exercises

 These projects were completed to learn assembly language and hardware-software interaction.
 A MIPS compiler is required to run this code.
 It was originally written using MARS http://courses.missouristate.edu/KenVollmar/mars/